4 min read

 Industry can be a good clue.
 Architecture, for example, which requires seven years of education, is likely to have an older staff population than a social media agency which actively encourages job applications from sixth form and college graduates.

-It should go without saying that not everyone behaves exactly as their demographic suggests; some Grandparents are more than capable of Skyping, for example!
+It should go without saying that not everyone behaves exactly as their demographic suggests; some Grandparents are more than capable of video chatting, for example!
 But for the most part, establishing what your company is made up of is essential.

 Undoubtedly, one of the biggest barriers across the generations is how they like to communicate with one other.
 Whilst the Baby Boomers are more likely to appreciate having a team around them, and often see meetings as a necessary cog in daily working life, later generations are far more independent.